dominiksalvet/gitpack/readme.md

 <<< done; successfully installed
 ```

-* Use URL exactly as delivered and perform no HTTPS adjustments (e.g., for SSH):
+* Use URL with no HTTPS and other adjustments (e.g., for SSH):

 ```
 $ gitpack -r status git@github.com:dominiksalvet/vhdldep.git